Spring has sprung, go outside and play

 OHV … Oh My Goodness

 Off-roading is one great way to get into nature without having to hike or bike.
-Let your ATV take you deep into the wilderness on some of North Dakota’s maintained OHV trails.
+Let your ATV take you deep into nature on some of North Dakota’s maintained OHV trails.
 Adventure awaits from the Desert to the Gorge to the Mountains.

 Mom and Dad are larger than life.
-That’s why May and June have days set aside to honor the folks.
-Take them golfing (let them win) or treat them to a dinner cruise on the Lewis and Clark Riverboat.
-Remember, it’s your turn to buy.
+That’s why May and June have days set aside to honor them.
+Take them golfing, visit a museum or treat them to a dinner cruise on the Lewis and Clark Riverboat.

 White Horse Hill